 Finally, take your time, thoroughly research, and try out multiple pianos before deciding.

 Happy piano shopping journey!
-Do not hesitate to let me know should you have any questions!
+Do not hesitate to let me know if you have any questions!